 Israeli alarm bells have been ringing increasingly loud in recent days with Prime Minister Benjamin Netanyahu stating on Sunday that peace between Egypt and Israel, “has lasted more than three decades.
-Our goal is that this continues."
+Our goal is that this continues."it

 The very next day, the message was starker.
 "In a time of chaos, an organised Islamic group can take over the state,” said Netanyahu during a press conference with visiting German Chancellor Angela Merkel.
 “It happened in Iran and it also happened in other places."

 Mubarak has been a dependable partner to Israel and the US in ensuring regional stability in the struggle with the ‘resistance front’ led by Iran.

 While Israel’s other Arab neighbours have seen an increasing Iranian influence over Hezbollah in Lebanon and close Damascus-Tehran ties, Mubarak has been a bulwark against the Shiite state.